 Appointments: Services at the Student Health Center are available to all registered students.
 Students are encouraged to make appointments, which can usually be scheduled within 24 hours of calling.
-If a student prefers to be seen without an appointment, a registered professional nurse makes an evaluation and recommends follow-up care.
+If a student prefers to be seen without an appointment, an urgent care clinic is available most afternoons.
 Waiting times for walk-in services vary and are difficult to estimate.

-Providers: Services at the health center are provided by a physician, nurse practitioners and registered professional nurses.
+Providers: Services at the health center are provided by a physician, physician's assistant, nurse practitioners and registered professional nurses.